Launch Operations Underway

 Build the Operation in Acuña

 Equip the pickup point with cold chain infrastructure.
 Obtain Mexican business permits and local food licenses.
 Process and package the first full beef carcass.
 Launch branding and run initial paid social ads targeting Del Rio and Acuña.
-This is what donor capital funds — one time.

 Phase 2 — First Sales